RP9 File Format Information

 If you are interested in offering RP9 files for download from your site, please contact us.
 Given the simplicity of RP9 you could be up and running in less than a day, at no cost.
 We mainly need to assign site-unique manifest data to you, and understand whether you require special support, for example by the Express Edition of Amiga Forever.

 * After the War is Copyright © 1989 Dinamic SA, distributed under license.
 Aquanaut is Copyright © 1995 Phil Ruston, distributed under license.
 Breathless is Copyright © 1995 Fields of Vision, distributed under license.
 Death Trap is Copyright © 1990 Anco Software Ltd., distributed under license.
 Giddy II: Hero in an Egg Shell is Copyright © 1994 Phil Ruston, distributed under license.
 Metal Warrior is Copyright © 1993-2004 Covert BitOps, distributed under license.
 Operation Firestorm is Copyright © 1993 Phil Ruston, distributed under license.
 Super Scramble Simulator is Copyright © 1989 Magnetic Fields, distributed under license.
 The Persian Gulf Inferno is Copyright © 1989 Innerprise Software, Inc., distributed under license.
 Wrangler is Copyright © 1989 Magnetic Fields, distributed under license.
-RetroPlatform, RetroPlatform Player, RetroPlayer, Amiga Forever, C64 Forever, the daisy mark, RP9 and Workbench are either registered trademarks or trademarks of Cloanto Italia srl in Italy and other countries.
+RetroPlatform, RetroPlatform Player, RetroPlayer, Amiga Forever, the yellow daisy logo, C64 Forever, the blue daisy logo and Workbench are either registered trademarks or trademarks of Cloanto Corporation in the United States and/or other countries.
+RP9 is a registered trademark of Cloanto Corporation in the United States and/or other countries, available for free licensing under a quality assurance framework.

 |Products:||Amiga Forever, C64 Forever|